Yesung

-Kim Kang-hoon (born Kim Jong-woon; August 24, 1984), better known by his stage name Yesung is a South Korean singer, songwriter, actor, radio personality and television presenter.
+Kim Kang-hoon (born Kim Jong-woon; August 24, 1984), known professionally as Yesung, is a South Korean singer, songwriter, actor, radio personality, and television presenter.
 He debuted in 2005 as a member of Super Junior and its subgroups Super Junior-K.R.Y.
 (2006), Super Junior-H (2008) and participated in SM Entertainment's projects SM The Ballad (2014).
 Aside from group activities, he has recorded songs for various television dramas and movies, participated in various television dramas, movies, musicals and radio hosting.

 He began his solo career in 2016 with his first extended play, Here I Am.

 Biography

 Yesung was born Kim Jong-woon on August 24, 1984, as the older son of two; his younger brother's name is Kim Jong-jin.
 Yesung has since changed his name to Kim Kang-hoon.
-He was born in Seoul and later moved to Cheonan, South Chungcheong at age 10.
+He was born in Seoul and later moved to Cheonan, South Chungcheong.
 From a young age, Yesung expressed an interest in singing.
 In 1999, he joined a broadcast singing competition and won gold at the Cheonan Singing Competition.
 In 2001, Yesung's mother, Im Bo-kyung, signed him up to audition for SM Entertainment's Starlight Casting System, in which he impressed the judges with his "artistic voice", and signed as trainee under SM Entertainment that same year.
-His label gave him the stage name Yesung which is derived from the Korean phrase "예술가의 성대" (lit. meaning: vocal cords of an artist) and can be translated as an "art-like voice ".
+His label gave him the stage name Yesung which is derived from the Korean phrase "예술가의 성대" (lit. meaning: vocal cords of an artist) and can be translated as an "art-like voice".
 Yesung is a tenor.